ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 ## Module 2.1: Scripting

-After all that pre-lab discussion, we won’t be using `gcc` today—or compiling any programs, for that matter.
-Instead, we’ll focus on scripting, where we write code that the system interprets and executes step by step.
+After all that pre-lab discussion, we won't be using `gcc` today—or compiling any programs, for that matter.
+Instead, we'll focus on scripting, where we write code that the system interprets and executes step by step.
 Think of it like reading lines from a play, following sheet music, or executing a script—each command is processed in order.

 There are plenty of resources available to learn scripting, but the key to improving is daily practice.
-If you’re serious about getting better, I recommend studying additional concepts over time.
+If you're serious about getting better, I recommend studying additional concepts over time.
 However, to get started, you only need to understand three fundamental ideas:

 1. **Input and Output** - How to receive input and where to send the output.
 2. **Conditionals** - How to test and evaluate conditions.